-On 1 March 1951, after a show trial in the Mokotów prison in Warsaw, seven members of the WiN independence movement [IV Zarządu Głównego Zrzeszenia “Wolność i Niezawisłość”] were shot.
-The anniversary of this crime has been commemorated since 2011 as the National Memorial Day of the “Cursed Soldiers.”
+On 1 March 1951, following a show trial at Mokotów prison in Warsaw, seven members of the WiN independence movement (IV Zarządu Głównego Zrzeszenia – Wolność i Niezawisłość) were shot.
+The anniversary of this crime has been commemorated since 2011 as the National Memorial Day of the Cursed Soldiers.

 What was its territorial range?

 Yes and no. On one hand, we’re dealing with purposeful actions by the Communist security forces, which by definition aimed at physical elimination of the most determined anti-Communist group in Polish society.
 It wanted to force people out, then physically destroy those remaining through pacification and other repressions.
-This is why for many people the safest place, paradoxically, was with the forest squads.
+This is why for many people, the safest place, paradoxically, was with the forest squads.

-In my opinion, the core part of regular members and above all of the staff made a conscious decision to fight for independence – despite the extremely unfavorable geopolitical situation, and despite the growing consciousness that this is a sacrificial undertaking.
-Despite there being no chance for an armed conflict between the West and the Soviets, they belived they should bear witness.
+In my opinion, the core of regular members and above all the staff made a conscious decision to fight for independence – despite the extremely unfavorable geopolitical situation, and despite the growing consciousness that it was going to be a sacrificial undertaking.
+Despite there being no chance for an armed conflict between the West and the Soviets, they believed that they should bear witness.
 For local communities, this witnessing by the last partisans held great meaning – it indicated standards.
-If we don’t question the sacrifice of Father Brzóska, who fought on after the January Uprising had collapsed, why should we question the sacrifice of those people still active in the 1950s or the final one, Józef Franczak, codenamed “Lalka” [Doll], who perishes on 21 October 1963.
+If we don’t question the sacrifice of Father Brzóska, who fought on after the January Uprising had collapsed, why should we question the sacrifice of those people still active in the 1950s or the last resistor, Józef Franczak, codenamed “Lalka” [Doll], who perished on 21 October 1963.

 What was the chronology of the postwar underground?

-The demobilization of the Home Army on 19 January 1945 was dictated for political reasons, providing leaders and regular soldiers a chance to chose a future.
-It seems to me that in case of the command staff’s decision, first came a sense of responsibility for their people, especially after seeing the repressions leveled on their comrades in arms after Operation “Burza” [Storm, in 1944], when the underground took a chance revealing their identities.
+The demobilization of the Home Army on 19 January 1945 was dictated for political reasons, providing leaders and regular soldiers a chance to choose a future.
+It seems to me that in case of the command staff’s decision, first came a sense of responsibility for their people, especially after seeing the repressions leveled on their comrades in arms after Operation “Burza” [Storm, in 1944], when the underground took a chance on revealing their identities.